rohan-rd/rohan-automation-code/README.md

 # rohan-automation-code
-automation code for movie info
+1. automation code for movie info
-We can Execute the code by running testng.xml as TestNG suite
+2. We can Execute the code by running testng.xml as TestNG suite
+3. by default code will be run in chrome driver